List of military equipment used by the mujahideen during the Soviet–Afghan War

 This list shows military equipment used by the mujahideen during the Soviet–Afghan War.
-The Mujahideen obtained weapons from many sources, mostly supplied by foreign sources, such as the Central Intelligence Agency’s Operation Cyclone, China, Egypt, Iran and the United Kingdom, and channeled through Pakistan.
-Many weapons were also captured from the Soviet Army or the Democratic Republic of Afghanistan’s Afghan National Army.
+The Mujahideen obtained weapons from many sources, mostly supplied by foreign sources, such as the Central Intelligence Agency’s Operation Cyclone, China, Egypt, Iran, Israel and the United Kingdom, and channeled through Pakistan.
+Many weapons were also captured from the Soviet Army or the Armed Forces of the Democratic Republic of Afghanistan.

 Small arms

 Heavy weapons

 This includes anti-air and anti-tank weapons used by the Mujahideen, also artillery.

 Vehicles

 The Mujahideen acquired substantial amounts of armoured vehicles from the DRA, both captured during combat and brought over by defectors but the lack of trained personnel, spare parts and the prevalence of Soviet airpower meant that they were seldom used.